gaflach/softmux/README.md

 ## Implementation Details

-Although the architecture can support general _n_-input logic functions and customizable connectivity, this work currently adopts a streamlined configuration: 2-input softmux units with a sigmoid squash function, layers with a fixed number of units, random connections between consecutive layers.
+Although the architecture can support general _n_-input logic functions and customizable connectivity, this work currently adopts a streamlined configuration: 2-input softmux units with a sigmoid squash function, layers with a fixed number of units, random connections between consecutive layers only.

 ## Training